dbeaudoinfortin/HeatMaps/README.md

 **Heat Map Rendering**
 - Custom colour gradients using either pre-defined steps with linear interpolation, or smooth a smooth gradient based on the HSB model colour wheel
 - 9 pre-defined gradients to choose from if you don't want to define your own
-- Option to blend the colours of each cell using a custome scale factor for applying the linear colour interpolation
+- Option to blend the colours of each cell using a custom scale factor for applying the linear colour interpolation
 - Custom background colour
 - Option to render of grid lines, including thickness and colour
 - Cell width and height